will62794/mongo/src/mongo/db/repl/README.md

 # Reconfiguration

+MongoDB replica sets consists of a set of members, where a *member* corresponds to a single participant of the replica set, identified by some host name and port, along with some other member specific settings.
+We will also refer to a *node*, which can be viewed more concretely as a running mongod server process that corresponds to a particular replica set member.
+A replica set *configuration* consists of the list of members along with some global settings for the replica set.
+We will alternately refer to a configuration as a *config*, for brevity.
+The schema of a config can be seen in the [ReplSetConfig](https://github.com/mongodb/mongo/blob/f9f1d128ea2b4f531f3e9a92027369ebef3507fa/src/mongo/db/repl/repl_set_config.h#L143-L539) object, which is serialized as a BSON object and stored locally on each replica set member, in the `local.system.replset` collection.

-A MongoDB replica set consists of some set of nodes, where a node corresponds to a single mongod server process running on some host and port.
-A set of nodes along with some global settings for the replica set is referred to as a *configuration*.
-When the nodes of a replica set are first started, the set must be initiated with some initial configuration, which is done by running the `replSetInitiate` command against some node of the replica set.
-When processing an initiate command, a node validates and installs the requested config and then establishes connections to and begins sending heartbeats to the other nodes of the replica set contained in the config it installed.
+When the mongod processes for members of a replica set are first started, they have no configuration installed and they do not communicate with each other over the network or replicate any data.
+To initialize the replica set, an initial config must be given via the `replSetInitiate` command.
+Upon receiving this command, which can be run on any node of the uninitialized set, the node validates and installs the specified config.
+It then establishes connections to and begins sending heartbeats to the other nodes of the replica set contained in the configuration it installed.
 Configurations are propagated between nodes via heartbeats, and configurations are assigned a numeric *version* and *term* that act as a means to establish an ordering between different configurations.
 Config's are compared based on their (term, version) pair.
 If their terms are the